Stevens Middle School

 Stevens Middle School creates and sustains learning communities that prepare each student to live, work, and learn successfully in a changing world.

 The Continuous Quality Improvement process remains the foundation of our instructional process by using data to align the curriculum calendars, match student needs and state standards, and provide multiple remediation and enrichment activities to challenge students.
-As a result, student 2012-13 Measurement of Student Progress (MSP) assessment scores continued to produce success.
+As a result, students and staff continued to produce success in and out of the classroom, as seen from these examples:

-- Science scores were 21 points higher than the state.
+- Science scores are 19.9 points higher than the state.

 - Core teams and individual teachers continue to provide multiple remediation opportunities.